The second half of the 20th century saw the first visit by Queen Elizabeth II, which attracted some of New Zealand’s largest parades.

 The 1953–54 tour by Queen Elizabeth II and Prince Philip was the first time a reigning monarch had visited New Zealand.
-Throngs of excited people lined city streets and country roads, waving British flags and cheering the couple’s progress through the country.
+Throngs of excited people lined city streets and country roads and railway lines, waving British flags and cheering the couple’s progress through the country.
 By the tour’s end it was estimated that two-thirds of New Zealanders had seen their Queen.
 Subsequent royal tours have attracted crowds but never reached the same fever pitch.

-After the All Black rugby team won all the matches in its 1924–25 tour of Britain, the ‘Invincibles’ had been given a victory parade through Wellington streets.
-Parades celebrating sporting success became more prominent.
-They usually followed national or regional sporting success in competitions.
+After the All Black rugby team won every match on its 1924–25 northern hemisphere tour, the ‘Invincibles’ were given a victory parade through Wellington streets.
+Parades celebrating national or regional sporting success became more common.

-Parades before provincial rugby’s Ranfurly Shield matches became a tradition.
+Parades before provincial rugby’s Ranfurly Shield challenges became a tradition.

 Mooloo parade not enough

 In 2007 a Mooloo (Waikato rugby’s mascot) parade through Hamilton streets attracted 36 floats and a sea of cowbell-ringing supporters.
-They were there to cheer on their team’s defence of the Ranfurly Shield.
+They were there to cheer on their team in its defence of the Ranfurly Shield.
 Sadly for them, Waikato lost the shield to Canterbury.
 They had held the ‘log of wood’ for only one week.

-Such was the success of the Canterbury Crusaders in the Super Rugby competition during the 2000s that a victory parade through central Christchurch was almost an annual event.
+Such was the success of the (Canterbury) Crusaders in the Super Rugby competition in the early 21st century that a victory parade through central Christchurch seemed to be almost an annual event.

 When Team New Zealand won the America’s Cup for yachting in 1995, large victory ticker-tape parades were held down Auckland’s Queen Street and along Wellington’s Lambton Quay.

 The first Santa parade was organised by Auckland’s Farmers department store in 1934.
-By the 1950s most cities had their own Santa parade.
-They are held every year to launch the Christmas shopping season.
-Meandering through central city streets, they feature dozens of highly-decorated and fanciful floats, delighting children and the young at heart.
-Santa’s float comes into view last.
+By the 1950s most cities held a Santa parade each year to launch the Christmas shopping season.
+Meandering through central city streets, they featured dozens of highly decorated and fanciful floats, delighting children and the young at heart.
+Santa’s float, attended by elves, came into view last.

 Festivals often have parades as part of their programmes.
 They help to publicise festival events, and allow people to showcase their cultures – ethnic festivals often feature traditional music and people in indigenous dress.

 In 1989 the city began a festival celebrating its art deco architecture.
-Held every February, it includes an art deco-themed parade through city streets.
+Held every February, this includes an art deco-themed parade through city streets.

 Cuba Street carnival

-Begun in 1999, Wellington’s biennial Cuba Street Carnival celebrates the city and its cultural diversity.
-Its highlight is the illuminated night parade.
+Begun in 1999, Wellington’s biennial Cuba Street carnival celebrates the city and its cultural diversity.
+The highlight is an illuminated night parade.

 In the 1990s homosexual groups organised festivals to promote gay and lesbian pride and self-esteem.
 They included colourful Mardi Gras-style street parades.
 Auckland’s Hero parade along fashionable Ponsonby Road attracted hundreds of participants and tens of thousands of spectators.
 It featured scantily dressed ‘marching boys’, voluptuous drag queens, and female ‘Elvis Presleys’.
-Moralists slammed the parade for its blatant display of sexuality and called for its end.
+Moralists slammed the parade for its blatant displays of sexuality and called for it to end.
 This happened after the 2001 parade made a financial loss.

 Boobs on Bikes